-During his long tenure with the Esterházy family, Haydn spent much of his time dutifully entertaining his patrons at a remote country estate.
+During his long tenure with the Esterházy family, Franz Joseph Haydn spent much of his time dutifully entertaining his patrons at a remote country estate.
 He encountered a vastly different environment during his two visits in the 1790s to London, a bustling city that welcomed him as a celebrity.
-Contrasting the lofty, refined tastes of the Austrian nobility, London audiences favored splashy and spectacular entertainment — ranging from revivals of Handel oratorios involving hundreds of performers to popular caricatures such as The Beggar’s Opera.
+Contrasting the lofty, refined tastes of the Austrian nobility, London audiences favored splashy and spectacular entertainment — ranging from revivals of George Frideric Handel oratorios involving hundreds of performers to popular caricatures such as The Beggar’s Opera.
 Haydn, in his second set of “London” symphonies, seemed to respond to English tastes by writing music with extra panache.
-He added the robust tone of clarinets in all but one symphony, and he incorporated flashy gestures that inspired nicknames still associated with several works: “Military” (Symphony No. 100), “The Clock” (Symphony No. 101), and “Drum Roll” (Symphony No. 103).
+He added the robust tone of clarinets in all but one symphony, and he incorporated flashy gestures that inspired nicknames still associated with several works: Military (Symphony No. 100), The Clock (Symphony No. 101) and Drum Roll (Symphony No. 103).

 Haydn began the Symphony No. 101 in Vienna and completed it in London in 1794.
 Considering the adjustment period new music often endures before being embraced by the public, the immediate success Haydn achieved was remarkable, as evidenced by the review published in the Morning Chronicle two days after the premiere.
 The critic declared, “As usual the most delicious part of the entertainment was a new grand Overture [Symphony] by HAYDN; the inexhaustible, the wonderful, the sublime HAYDN!
 The first two movements were encored; and the character that pervaded the whole composition was heartfelt joy.
 Every new Overture he writes, we fear, till it is heard, he can only repeat himself; and we are every time mistaken.”

 As with most of the “London” symphonies, No. 101 begins with a slow introduction.
-This subdued Adagio in D minor builds anticipation for the body of the first movement, which gallops in with five-measure phrases that spill over the expected subdivisions of four measures.
-The Andante movement, with the “tick-tock” flavor of its accompaniment, is responsible for the symphony’s nickname, “The Clock.”
-The graceful melody and steady accompaniment form the basis of a set of variations, including a dramatic, minor-key escapade that recalls Haydn’s Sturm und Drang (“storm and stress”) days.
+This subdued Adagio builds anticipation for the body of the first movement, which gallops in with five-measure phrases that spill over the expected subdivisions of four measures.
+The Andante movement, with the “tick-tock” flavor of its accompaniment, is responsible for the symphony’s nickname, The Clock.
+The graceful melody and steady accompaniment form the basis of a set of variations, including a dramatic, minor-key escapade that recalls Haydn’s Sturm und Drang (“storm and stress”) stylings from an earlier decade.

 Aaron Grad ©2022